KishoreBabu420/js-calculator/README.md

-# js-calculator
+# Neuromorphic Calculator

+A calculator designined on Neuromorphic design Principles using HTML, CSS &amp; Javascript

-Neuromorphic calculator built using HTML 5, CSS 3 and JavaScript
+The functionality in the calculator is built using Javascript.

+## Technologies used:
+- HTML
+- CSS
+- Javascript